jhap1982/giveituruguay/2002/2002-11-24 - Western Springs Stadium, Auckland, New Zealand/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Otherside
+11. Otherside
-Throw Away Your Television
+12. Throw Away Your Television
-Don't Forget Me
+13. Don't Forget Me
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-I Could Have Lied
+16. I Could Have Lied
-Can't Stop
+17. Can't Stop
-Californication
+18. Californication
-Give It Away
+19. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge

 ## Notes